Tools, Pass rate finder

 • Otherwise we treat the input as a centre or city name and run a substring + token-prefix match against centre name and city.
 "Manchester" returns the Manchester-area centres; "Wood Gr" returns Wood Green.
 Name-matched results sort by pass rate by default and by match-score quality otherwise.

 Search runs as you type with a 150 ms debounce.
-Nothing leaves your browser: the full index plus the pass-rate and wait-estimate fields are baked into the route bundle at deploy time.
-The page works offline once cached.
+The search lookup itself runs client-side: the full index plus the pass-rate and wait-estimate fields are baked into the route bundle when this page last published.
+The lookup keeps working offline once the bundle is cached.

 How to read the result